NSS-SE-Jumpstart/curriculum/sessions/session5/prework/functions.md

 ## Defining Functions

 This is where things get really good.
 The functions that Python gives us are great, but the real power of programming is writing your own functions.
 In Python we use the `def` keyword to define a function.
-Here's an example of a function that discourages someone from talking during the movie.
+Here's an example of a function that discourages someone from talking during a movie.

 ```python
 def no_talking(name):